 “Which Headlamp is Best for Camping in 2017?”

-I say 2017 because you want the latest tech, not the blockhead Black Diamond headlamps that were popular up until 2008, but Black Diamond didn’t know that yet so they kept making them for the next 8 years.
+I say 2017 because you want the latest tech, not the early blockhead Black Diamond headlamps that were popular up until 2008, but Black Diamond didn’t know that yet so they kept making them for the next eight years.

 See what I mean?
 Is that the ugliest headlamp ever (above)?
 Back in 2005, it must’ve been pretty futuristic.
 Today?
 It’s one of the least appealing.